 The Right Season

-For those who wish to avoid rainy and wet season, the obvious choice is the peak season which lasts between December to February and June to September.
-However, many of the smart tourists opt for the low season which may enhance your experience further.
-The rainy season in the forests is a treat to experience and besides, all the gorilla families are centered around the lower slopes so the trekking time is not only reduced but you get to spend time with the gorilla families in closer proximity.
+For those who wish to avoid rainy and wet season, the obvious choice is the peak season (dry season) which lasts between December to February and June to September.
+However, many of the smart tourists opt for the low season (rainy season) which may enhance your experience further.
+The rainy season in the forests is a treat to experience because all the gorilla families are centred around the lower slopes so the trekking time is not only reduced but you get to spend time with the gorilla families in closer proximity.
 The low reason also means that you will have smaller groups than groups of 8 people during the peak season which means a more intimate experience.
-The right season is definitely the low season for us especially the months of April, May and November.

 The Right Gear

 Remember, you are trekking in a mountainous forest, there will be slopes, bushes, trees and everything that is a part and parcel of being in the wild.
 You will have to prepare like you prepare for a trek.
 This means that you carry a backpack with your essentials.
-Wear comfortable shoes for trekking, in rainy seasons, you may also opt for rubber boots to avoid getting wet and they will come in handy during slippery slopes.
+Wear comfortable shoes for trekking, in rainy seasons, you may also opt for rubber boots to avoid getting wet and these will come in handy during slippery slopes.
 You have to wear clothes that cover your entire body so nettles, shrubs and branches do not harm your skin whilst you trek.
 You will have to keep ample water as it can sometimes take up to 8 hours during the trek to spot gorillas.
-Don’t worry about some extra snacks and make sure that you are mentally prepared for the experience.
-With the right gear and mindset, you can have a great time trekking in the woods!
+Make sure that you are mentally prepared for the experience.
+With the right gear and mindset, you can have a great time trekking in the woods